 AccuFit only use plain water

-Place the particle generator 1.8-2m away from the Device
+Place the particle generator 1.8-2m away from the Device.

-Ensure that surface around the Device and particle generator are clear
+Ensure that the surface around the Device and particle generator are clear.

-Install the twin tubes – blue to blue, clear to clear, attach HEPA filter to clear tube
+Install the twin tubes – blue to blue, clear to clear, attach HEPA filter to clear tube.

-Confirm alcohol is visible in the alcohol cartridge
+Confirm alcohol is visible in the alcohol cartridge.

-Install alcohol cartridge into the Device (make sure it is not turned on)
+Install alcohol cartridge into the Device (make sure it is not turned on).

-Turn on the Device
+Turn on the Device.

-Connect the Device to laptop
+Connect the Device to the laptop.

 Conduct the Device daily check making sure half face mask settings (N95/P2 option) is selected.
 Ensure pass score is set at over 100.

-Prior to the commencement of the fit test, the fit tester assessor explain the fit test process to worker and gives them the CHS Fit testing information sheet, Attachment 6, and asked to confirm they are physically and psychologically well and are happy to proceed with the test.
+Prior to the commencement of the fit test, the fit tester assessor explains the fit test process to worker and gives them the CHS Fit Testing Information Sheet, Attachment 6, and asked to confirm they are physically and psychologically well and are happy to proceed with the test.

 The worker is instructed to tell the tester if they experience any difficulty in breathing during the tests to ask for the test to stop.
 Workers who are unable to complete the fit test due to breathing difficulties are referred to their General Practitioner (GP) or other health care professional to determine whether the worker can wear a respirator while performing their duties.

-Worker and fit test assessor to perform hand hygiene
+Worker and fit test assessor to perform hand hygiene.

 The worker applies the respirator (without assistance from the fit test assessor) and any applicable safety equipment that may be worn during actual respirator use which may interfere with respirator fit.